-Since its beginnings, the Takiwasi Center has promoted scientific research on its therapeutic protocol for the treatment of addictions, whose originality and efficacy has interested researchers in Anthropology, Ethnology, Medicine, Psychology and Psychiatry.
-To the date the treatment model has been the object of study of more than 50 international research projects, articulating an interdisciplinary academic community, composed of scientific institutions of global excellence.
+Since its beginnings, the Takiwasi Center has promoted scientific research on its therapeutic protocol for the treatment of addictions.
+The uniqueness of Takiwasi and the efficacy of treatments has interested researchers in Anthropology, Ethnology, Medicine, Psychology and Psychiatry.
+Up to now the treatment model has been the object of study of more than 60 international research projects, articulating an interdisciplinary academic community, composed of scientific institutions of global excellence.
 Included among these: The Centre for Addiction and Mental Health – CAMH (Canada), James Cook University (Australia), University of Fribourg (Switzerland), Ecole des Hautes Etudes en Sciences Sociale de Paris (France), Ecole de Santé Publique de la Université de Médecine Henri Poincaré de Nancy I (France).

 This growing interest of the scientific community is the reflection of a global process, observed for some decades, of approach and opening of western culture towards concepts and methodologies on health issues coming from different Traditional Medicines around the world.
 In this context it is of fundamental importance to have rigorous and reliable information that can be useful to those who work and make decisions in the field of health and public policies.
 Scientific research has the fundamental role of generating such information.
 In order to guarantee accuracy and quality, we consider that collaboration with scientific and academic institutions specialized in the fields of mental health, addictions and neurosciences, is the key factor.

 The empirical observation has been able to confirm the high efficacy of traditional ancestral practices to treat addiction to toxic substances, while we still consider the need of a validation of our protocol by the international scientific community.
 For this reason, several initiatives have been put in place.
 One of them is the evaluation of the efficacy of the treatment in Takiwasi under the ATOP Project (Ayahuasca Treatment Outcome Project).
-This is an international research project that started in 2013 in which several countries have been collaborating such as Canada, Mexico, Brazil, Australia, among others.
-The objective is to systematically evaluate the therapeutic effects and the effectiveness of the treatment of addictions based on the articulation of Traditional Amazonian Medicine and modern psychotherapy.
+This is an international Ayahuasca research project that started in 2013 in which several countries have been collaborating such as Canada, Mexico, Brazil, Australia, among others.
+The objective is to systematically evaluate the therapeutic effects and the effectiveness of the treatment of addictions based on the articulation of Traditional Amazonian Medicine, including the use of the Ayahuasca brew, and modern psychotherapy.

 To ensure adequate dissemination of the results and findings, Takiwasi presents its research work and clinical experience in conferences in the health field, participates in scientific media spaces around the world, and organizes scientific forums of international significance.